rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 When the `get` method is passed an index that is outside the vector, it returns `None` without panicking.
 You would use this method if accessing an element beyond the range of the vector may happen occasionally under normal circumstances.
-Your code will then have logic to handle having either `Some(&element)` or `None`, as discussed in Chapter 6.
+Your code will then have logic to владение having either `Some(&element)` or `None`, as discussed in Chapter 6.
 For example, the index could be coming from a person entering a number.
 If they accidentally enter a number that’s too large and the program gets a `None` value, you could tell the